64kramsystem/personal_notes/linux_systemd.md

 systemctl [--user] list-timers        # list timers systemctl --failed                    # show units that failed to start
 ```

+If a unit is stored with ill-formed content, it won't be found by commands, which print instead a confusing `No files found` message.

 The `--user` is for units belonging to the user (eg. transient timers).